apache/flink/docs/setup/config.md

    -  `jobmanager`: In-memory state, backup to JobManager's/ZooKeeper's memory.
 Should be used only for minimal state (Kafka offsets) or testing and local debugging.
    -  `filesystem`: State is in-memory on the TaskManagers, and state snapshots are stored in a file system.
 Supported are all filesystems supported by Flink, for example HDFS, S3, ...

-- `state.backend.fs.checkpointdir`: Directory for storing checkpoints in a flink supported filesystem Note: State backend must be accessible from the JobManager, use file:// only for local setups.
+- `state.backend.fs.checkpointdir`: Directory for storing checkpoints in a Flink supported filesystem.
+Note: State backend must be accessible from the JobManager, use `file://` only for local setups.

+- `recovery.zookeeper.storageDir`: Required for HA.
+Directory for storing JobManager metadata; this is persisted in the state backend and only a pointer to this state is stored in ZooKeeper.
+Exactly like the checkpoint directory it must be accessible from the JobManager and a local filesystem should only be used for local deployments.

 - `blob.storage.directory`: Directory for storing blobs (such as user jar's) on the TaskManagers.